 The capitals are different in size and decoration, so they come various ancient buildings; it is possible that they were gathered and used for the mosque which preceded the XIth century Ulu Cami.
 Nasir Khusraw, a Persian poet and traveller who visited Diyarbakir in 1046, reported that the interior of the mosque was supported by hundreds of ancient columns.

-Mesudiye Medresesi, adjacent to the Ulu Cami and one of the first theological school in the region, was completed by the Arturkids in 1198.
+Mesudiye Medresesi, adjacent to the Ulu Cami and one of the first theological school in the region, was completed by the Artukids in 1198.
 Its decoration is based on the contrast between the prevailing black basalt stones and a white decoration, which is known as "cis".
+According to the inscriptions also canon law, medicine, physics, mathematics, biology, chemistry, literature and philosophy were taught.

-Mesudiye Medresesi: detail of its decoration with two fountains of life
+Mesudiye Medresesi: detail of its decoration with two fountains of life, one of which is shown in the image used as background for this page

 Move to page four - other monuments or